Littleleaf Boxwood Buxus microphylla

 -

-Littleleaf Boxwood is a versatile slow-growing broadleaf evergreen shrub that provides landscape interest all four seasons.
-It has the smallest leaves of all the boxwoods creating a densely packed surface that is easily shaped into a medium-size hedge or trimmed bush.
+Littleleaf boxwood is a versatile slow-growing broadleaf evergreen shrub that provides landscape interest in all four seasons.
+It has the smallest leaves of all the boxwoods creating a densely packed surface that is easily shaped into a medium-size hedge, topiary, or bonsai.
 Small non-showy flowers arrive in the spring and provide a nice fragrance for a short time.

-Some susceptibility to leaf spot and to leaf spot and boxwood blight that causes premature defoliation and dieback.
+Insects, Diseases, and Other Plant Problems: Susceptible to boxwood leaf miner and boxwood mites.
+Some susceptibility to leaf spot and boxwood blight which causes premature defoliation and dieback.
 Poorly drained soils may cause root rot.
-Susceptible to boxwood leaf miner and boxwood mites.
 Foliar injury during harsh winters.

 - Profile Video: